ROHANDAS2003/audio_book/README.md

 1. Open your terminal (Command Prompt, PowerShell, or any other terminal emulator).
 1. Navigate to the directory where you want to clone the repository.
-1. Run the following command: git clone audio\_book
+1. Run the following command: git clone https://github.com/ROHANDAS2003/audio_book
 1. Navigate into the cloned repository directory: cd audio\_book
 ## Dependencies
 1. **pyttsx3**: This project utilizes the pyttsx3 library for text-to-speech conversion.
 You can install it via pip, Python's package manager.